INTRODUCTION - ETHICS AND INTEGRITY

 In the stride to maintain these high standards, we list down few essential guidelines for academic authors, reviewers and journal editors.

 - Authors must adhere to the fact that their work is original and does not infringe the intellectual property rights of any party, person or entity.
-Scientific articles are deemed to be free of plagiarism and therefore, cannot be construed on existing publications, including their self previously published work.
+Scientific articles are deemed to be free of plagiarism and therefore, cannot be construed on existing publications, including their own previously published work.

 - All co-authors’ consent to publication and being named as co-author must be presented through the Copyright Transfer Agreement by the Corresponding author.

-- The manuscript, submitted to any of the ELK Asia Pacific Journals, should not the sole submission.
+- The manuscript, submitted to any of the ELK Asia Pacific Journals, should not be the sole submission.
 The same should not be submitted simultaneously to any other journal.

-- Authors should clearly declare that the work is not published before and that it is not based in substance on any previously published material, either in whole or in part.
+- Authors should clearly declare that the work is not published before and it is not based in substance on any previously published material, either in whole or in part.